Red Roses on Pedestal with a friend, oil painting demonstration

 Here is another closeup.
 The pedals on the right are depicted.
 Again, using the thinned umber paint, it is applied, then with a clean dry brush, some can be picked up and removed where you want a the lighter under coat to show through.

-Click here to go to Top of Roses on Pedestal.
+Click here to head back to the top of our roses on pedestal demonstration.

-Click here to see the finished Painting Close Up
+Click here to see the finished piece of this demonstration.